ibm-cloud-docs/discovery-data/query-parameters.md

 Since sentence boundary adjustments expand passage size, you will see a substantial increase in average passage length.
 If your application has limited screen space, you may want to set a smaller value for `passages.characters` and/or truncate the passages that are returned by {{site.data.keyword.discoveryshort}}.
 Sentence boundary detection works for all supported languages and uses language-specific logic.

 Passages are returned `per_document` by default.
-This means they will appear as a section within each document result ordered by passage relevance.
-Including passage retrieval in queries can increase response times as it includes additional scoring of the passages.
-Search results display in a preview of your document for the following source documents: PDF, Word, PowerPoint, Excel, and all image files.
-See [supported file types](/docs/discovery-data?topic=discovery-data-collections#supportedfiletypes) for the list of image files.
+Passages are grouped with each document result and are ordered by passage relevance.
+Including passage retrieval in queries increases the response time because it takes to score the passages.
+Search results are displayed in a preview of your document for the following document types: PDF, Word, PowerPoint, Excel, and all image files.
+See [supported file types](/docs/discovery-data?topic=discovery-data-collections#supportedfiletypes) for the list of supported image files.

 You can adjust the fields in the documents over which passage retrieval searches with the [`passages.fields`](/docs/discovery-data?topic=discovery-data-query-parameters#passages_fields) parameter.